JFFleming/nhm01/Introduction.md

 Cleaning up means:
 - Delete all files and folders you already know you will not need any longer (for example, where the run or installation failed).
 This just clutters the server with dead data and software.
 - Move data you are not actively using to long-term storage solutions.
 The storage is not for long term storage or backup.
-[For more long-term storage please use other solutions such as offered by UiO] (https://www.uio.no/english/services/it/research/storage/).
+[For more long-term storage please use other solutions such as offered by UiO](https://www.uio.no/english/services/it/research/storage/).
 - Compress folders you will not use for some time but are still part of the project to save space.

 ```